Seagate/cortx-s3server/docs/ContributingToCortxS3.md

 # Contribute to S3 Server

-Contributing to the S3 Server repository is a three-step process.
-You'll need to:

 - [1.0 Prerequisites](#10-Prerequisites)
 - [1.2 Set up Git on your Development Box](#12-Set-up-Git-on-your-Development-Box)
 - [1.3 Submit your changes](#13-Submit-your-changes)